 To market the District Centre Facilities in accordance with the approved marketing plan

-To construct and provide serviced sites for the District Centre Facilities (excluding the Small Retail Units) in accordance with the requirements of paragraph 1.2.1 of this schedule prior to the Occupation of 1250 Dwellings in Main Phase 1.
+To construct and provide serviced sites for the District Centre Facilities (excluding the Small Retail Units, if any ) in accordance with the requirements of paragraph 1.2.1 of this schedule prior to the Occupation of 2700 Dwellings in Main Phase 1.

-To construct and provide the Small Retail Units in accordance with the requirements of paragraph 1.2.2 of this schedule prior to the Occupation of 1250 Dwellings in Main Phase 1.
+To construct and provide the Small Retail Units ( if any) in accordance with the requirements of paragraph 1.2.2 of this schedule prior to the Occupation of 2700 Dwellings in Main Phase 1.

 Orchard Village